wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 **Tips for working in the lab environment:**

-1. You can use the VM Desktop tools to fit to window or resize the window.
+1. You can use the VM Desktop tools to fit to a window or resize the window.

     ![A screenshot of a computer Description automatically generated](./images/media/image006.png)